-Competency 4: Engage in Practice-Informed Research and Research-Informed Practice Clinical social workers are adept consumers and generators of research.
-They understand and value the important role that research plays in their professional practice.
-Clinical social workers know how to critique the quality of research, understand the ethical implications of research, can apply research to their own practice, and stay abreast of new developments in practice.
+Competency 4: Engage in Practice-Informed Research and Research-Informed Practice critique the quality of research, understand the ethical implications of research, can apply research to their own practice, and stay abreast of new developments in practice.
 Clinical social workers also are able to use research methods to evaluate the effectiveness of their work and adapt their practices based on the outcome of their research.